-->

 Project leaderboards create light social accountability and make collective impact tangible.

-Customizable profiles with swappable titles and impact summaries build user identity.
+Customizable profiles to build user identity.

 05 / Reflection